magnusbaeck/logstash-filter-verifier/README.md

 Test case files are JSON files containing a single object.
 That object may have the following properties:

-* `codec`: A string value naming the Logstash codec that should be used when events are read.
-This is normally "line" or "json_lines".
+* `codec`: A string with the codec configuration of the input plugin used when executing the tests.
+This string will be included verbatim in the Logstash configuration so it could either be just the name of the codec plugin (normally `line` or `json_lines`) or include additional codec options like e.g. `plain { charset => "ISO-8859-1" }`.
 * `fields`: An object containing the fields that all input messages should have.
 This is vital since filters typically are configured based on the event's type and/or tags.
 Scalar values (strings,